megmuni/ABM-NM-optimization/docs/vscode_remote.md

 9. Note that opening files can sometimes not work.
 You can use `CTRL + p` and type the name of the file to open it if clicking on the file in the left sidebar doesn't work.

 10. To run terminal commands from within VSCode, you may need to open a new shell (**Terminal** window in VSCode).
+Click the little "+" icon in the top right of this window to add a new terminal.